The author is a guitarist and bassist with over 35 years of experience as a musician.

 Fretboard Logic SE by Bill Edwards

 Fretboard Logic by Bill Edwards is a groundbreaking guitar instruction manual that helps you see the notes of the guitar in a new way.
-If you have struggled to find your way around the guitar the instructions presented here will help clear up the mystery of the instrument.
+If you have struggled to find your way around the guitar, the instructions presented here will help clear up the mystery of the instrument.

 Music theory is important for all guitarists who want to have a strong command of the instrument, regardless of their style or genre.
 Understanding theory allows you to see the why of things when it comes to musical composition and songwriting.

-It helps you to visualize the fretboard, and sharpens your improvisational skills.
+It helps you to visualize the fretboard and sharpens your improvisational skills.
 Learning music theory is very beneficial for any musician.

 Unfortunately, it's also really boring.
 Many players spend countless hours studying it, and too much of it can really suck the fun out of being a guitar player.
-In Fretboard Logic, Edwards helps you to understand the workings of the guitar's tuning system, and presents a coherent and easy-to-follow method for getting around the fretboard.
+In Fretboard Logic, Edwards helps you to understand the workings of the guitar's tuning system and presents a coherent and easy-to-follow method for getting around the fretboard.
 You'll learn a lot, and the time you spend with the system will show in your playing.

 Fretboard Logic doesn't mess around with boring mumbo jumbo.
 Edwards gets right down to it, with useful advice for anyone who can play a few chords.
-Of course it all takes practice, but once you've mastered the lessons you'll find you see the fretboard clearer than ever.
+Of course, it all takes practice, but once you've mastered the lessons, you'll find you see the fretboard clearer than ever.

 Fretboard Logic definitely helped me become a better guitarist, even after 20 years of playing.

-What I Learned from Fretboard Logic
+What I Learned From Fretboard Logic

 I had been playing guitar for decades by the time I came across Fretboard Logic.
 I had experience playing in bands and in the recording studio as a lead guitarist, and I guess I was a decent player.
 I had learned a little music theory along the way, but I was mostly self-taught.
 Everything I had learned up until that point I had gleaned from different instructional books and magazine articles.
 Mostly, I had just figured things out on my own.

 I have little patience for boring things, which is why I became a guitar player to begin with.
-Studying theory is like a trip to the dentist's office.
+Studying music theory is like a trip to the dentist's office.
 I'd much rather spend my time learning new music, either by ear or by tab.
 That's how I learned many of the chords and scales.
 I think a lot of self-taught players are that way, and it's not a bad thing.
 But, when you decide you want to have a deeper understanding of the instrument, learning new songs doesn't really help much.